-Some students are offered Individual Study Programmes in order to access mainstream curriculum.
+Some Students are offered Individual Study Programmes in order to access mainstream curriculum.

-The Disability Officer for the University Centre and the Support Coordinators write an annual report evaluating access to curriculum, quantifying numbers of students accessing support; tracking retention and success and identifying key issues which have presented barriers to learning.
-These reports are integrated into the School self-assessments and Business Support area self-assessments.
+The Disability Officer for University Centre and the Support Coordinators write an annual report evaluating access to curriculum, quantifying numbers of students accessing support; tracking retention and success and identifying key issues which have presented barriers to learning.
+These reports are integrated into the Curriculum Centre self-assessments and Service Area self-assessments.